justin13601/AnnoDash/README.md

 #### Annotation

 The user annotates target items by first selecting the to-be annotated item in the first dropdown.
-The following dropdown allows users to select the target ontology (LOINC® or SNOMED-CT).
+The following dropdown allows users to select the target ontology (LOINC® or SNOMED CT).
 Code suggestions are then generated in the bottom table.
 Users are able to select their target annotation and by submitting, the appropriate data is saved in ```.json``` files.